 Imagine if all National Football League teams were renamed to reflect the city in which they play their home games.
-Sunday’s game between the Buffalo Bills and New England Patriots and would have a very different ring to it when recast as the Orchard Park Bills vs the Foxborough Patriots.
+Today’s game between the Buffalo Bills and New England Patriots would have a very different ring to it when recast as the Orchard Park Bills vs the Foxborough Patriots.

 What follows is an exercise in truth in advertising, in which we rename all NFL teams to reflect their actual home city…

 ORCHARD PARK BILLS

 It’s strange that the Bills have a bison as their logo, considering their namesake, Buffalo Bill Cody, achieved legendary status for slaughtering thousands of the wild bovines.
 But it would be stranger still if they renamed the team to the Orchard Park Bills.

 It’s no wonder the sneaky Patriots (see spygate, deflategate) go ambiguously with New England as their home.
 If they came clean, the whole world would realize they’re sly as a fox in his burrow.

 The 49ers got off to a rocky start in the new Levi’s Stadium in Santa Clara, California.
 Ditching the San Francisco part of their name probably would not have changed their fortunes.

 If the Dallas Cowboys were rebrand themselves as the Arlington Cowboys, would the classic football flick North Dallas Forty be rereleased as North Arlington Forty?

 The New York Giants and New York Jets sound like rough and tumble teams (even if this is often belied by their records), but drop the New York for East Rutherford and they suddenly sound like prep school outfits.